OctopusDeploy/docs/docs/getting-started/first-deployment/deploy-a-package.md

 ![Deploy a package step with role and package selected](images/deploy-a-package-with-roles.png)

-Create a new release and deploy it to *Development*.
+Please create a new release and deploy it to *Development*.
 The release will deploy the *hello world* package to *dev-server-01*.

 ![Deploy a package results](images/deploy-package-results.png)